ClickHouse/ClickBench/datafusion/README.md

 We use parquet file here and create an external table for it; and then do the queries.

-### To solve

-q32 (line 33 in queries.sql) out of memory in my 32GB memory vm, it output null now since it's killed

-### to generate benchmark results
+## Generate benchmark results

 The benchmark should be completed in under an hour.
-On-demand pricing is $0.6 per hour while spot pricing is only $0.2 per hour.
+On-demand pricing is $0.6 per hour while spot pricing is only $0.2 to $0.3 per hour (us-east-2).

 1. manually start a AWS EC2 instance
     - `c6a.4xlarge`